HLammers/cybo-drummer/README.md

   * *off:* disable sending note off messages (default)
   * *pulse:* send a note off message immediately after sending a note on message
   * *toggle:* send a note off message if triggered again (first trigger received sends a note on message, second trigger a note off message)
-  * *80 ms – 1000 ms:* send a note off message with a delay of 80 to 1000 miliseconds
+  * *80 ms – 1000 ms:* send a note off message with a delay of 80 to 1000 milliseconds
 > [!NOTE]
 > The MIDI specification prescribes to always send note off messages, however most drum computers ignore them, so it is more efficiently not to send them.
 Turn on if you experience problems or for example if you’re triggering a synth pad instead of a percussive sound.<br clear="right"/>